jenkinsci/jenkinsfile-runner-test-framework/README.md

     jenkinsfile_execution_should_succed "$?" "$result"
 }
 ```

+The last step is to init all the framework invoking the `init_framework` function, which is defined in the `init-jfr-test-framework.inc` script.
+This function *must be invoked at the end of the test shell script so shUnit2 is loaded properly*.

 ## Contributing
 In case someone is interested on contributing, the Jenkinsfile Runner Test Framework gives the opportunity to check any change: